 evidence of address (a recent utility bill, for example electricity/gas/phone/waste charges bill or a bank/building society/credit union statement) and

-Following processing of your application, your Senior SmartPass card, together with instructions for use, will be posted direct to your home address by post.
-It may take up to six weeks to process the application.
+Your application will be forwarded to the authorities in Northern Ireland who will send you your Senior SmartPass card, together with instructions for use, by post direct to your home address.
+It may take up to six weeks to process your application.